 To hold another driver liable for the repair or replacement of your vehicle, you will need to prove negligence and fault.
 This evidence requires proving three things:

 A car accident attorney may be able to help you with the process of securing evidence to support your claim and negotiating a fair settlement with the insurance company.
-They can help ensure the insurance company does undervalue your payout.
-Your attorney will help calculate the value of your vehicle and document other damages so that you have a strong argument for negotiating a just insurance payout.
+They can help ensure that the insurance company does undervalue your payout.

 Navigating the Car Accident Claims Process for Property Damages

 In most cases, victims of car accidents who do not suffer injuries recover compensation through the insurance claims process.
-The process is generally the same whether you handle it on your own or if you enlist the help of a New Orleans car accident attorney who can protect your rights and help you prove your case.
-This process includes:
+The process is generally the same whether you handle it on your own or if you enlist the help of a New Orleans car accident lawyer who can help protect your rights.

 - Gathering your repair estimates, receipts, and other documentation of your losses